yousefghanem752-png/yousefghanem752-png/README.md

 ## 🎯 My Goal

-To grow as a **Full-Stack .NET Developer** by building practical applications, solving real problems, and gaining experience through continuous learning and freelance projects.
+My goal is to become a strong **Full-Stack .NET Developer** by working on real projects, improving my problem-solving skills, and gaining practical experience.

+I'm interested in building applications that are useful, maintainable, and easy to use.

 ---

-## 📫 Let's Connect
+## 📫 Contact

-If you have an idea for a web application or want to discuss a project, feel free to reach out.

 - 💻 GitHub: https://github.com/YOUR_USERNAME
 - 💼 LinkedIn: ADD_LINKEDIN_IF_YOU_HAVE_ONE